sajjanvsl/Kannada-handwritten-Palm-leaf-enhancement-using-IGT/README.md

 #  Kannada-handwritten-Palm-leaf-enhancement-using-IGT
- Implimentation of this project publish in https://link.springer.com/book/9783031283239
+ Implimentation of this project published as a research article in below journal https://link.springer.com/book/9783031283239

 Youtube link